 You are at risk for prediabetes if any of the following are true:

-You are overweight or obese.
+- You are overweight or obese.

-You have high blood pressure (above 140/90 mm Hg).
+- You have high blood pressure (above 140/90 mm Hg).

-You are a woman who has polycystic ovary syndrome (PCOS).
+- You have polycystic ovary syndrome (PCOS).

 If I have prediabetes, can I avoid developing diabetes?

 Your doctor might refer you to a dietitian or diabetes educator to help you change your eating and exercise habits.
 Some people also take medicine to help prevent or delay diabetes.
 Ask your doctor if this is a good option for you.

 Questions to Ask Your Doctor

-What is the best step I can take to avoid getting diabetes?
+- What is the best step I can take to avoid getting diabetes?

-My father has diabetes.
+- My father has diabetes.
 Should I be screened for prediabetes on a regular basis?

-I have diabetes.
+- I have diabetes.
 Should I have my children screened for prediabetes?

-Are there any foods I should eat that will help me to avoid prediabetes?
+- Are there any foods I should eat that will help me to avoid prediabetes?

-Should I speak with a dietitian about changing what I eat?
+- Should I speak with a dietitian about changing what I eat?

 Copyright © American Academy of Family Physicians